Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An organization with a large IT department has decided to migrate to AWS With different job functions in the IT department it is not desirable to give all users access to all AWS resources Currently the organization handles access via LDAP group membership.
 What is the BEST method to allow access using current LDAP credentials?

-- [ ] Create an AWS Directory Service Simple AD Replicate the on-premises LDAP directory to Simple AD.
+- [ ] Create an AWS Directory Service Simple AD.
+Replicate the on-premises LDAP directory to Simple AD.
 - [ ] Create a Lambda function to read LDAP groups and automate the creation of IAM users.
-- [ ] Use AWS CloudFormation to create IAM roles Deploy Direct Connect to allow access to the on-premises LDAP server.
+- [ ] Use AWS CloudFormation to create IAM roles.
+Deploy Direct Connect to allow access to the on-premises LDAP server.
-- [x] Federate the LDAP directory with IAM using SAML Create different IAM roles to correspond to different LDAP groups to limit permissions.
+- [x] Federate the LDAP directory with IAM using SAML.
+Create different IAM roles to correspond to different LDAP groups to limit permissions.

-### A company is using an AWS KMS customer master key (CMK) with imported key material The company references the CMK by its alias in the Java application to encrypt data The CMK must be rotated every 6 months.
+### A company is using an AWS KMS customer master key (CMK) with imported key material.
+The company references the CMK by its alias in the Java application to encrypt data.
+The CMK must be rotated every 6 months.
 What is the process to rotate the key?

-- [ ] Enable automatic key rotation for the CMK and specify a period of 6 months.
+- [ ] Enable automatic key rotation for the CMK, and specify a period of 6 months.
-- [X] Create a new CMK with new imported material, and update the key alias to point to the new CMK.
+- [x] Create a new CMK with new imported material, and update the key alias to point to the new CMK.
 - [ ] Delete the current key material, and import new material into the existing CMK.
 - [ ] Import a copy of the existing key material into a new CMK as a backup, and set the rotation schedule for 6 months.